WPChill/strong-testimonials/README.md

 * extras like pagination
 * layout and style options

-Check out the [screenshots](https://wordpress.org/plugins/strong-testimonials/screenshots/) to see the View editor.

 ### Style

 Strong Testimonials offers a handful of templates to try in your theme.
 The default template is just generic enough to look good in most cases with maybe a few tweaks.